The Sweet ‘Mother Juice’ for Optimal Immune Support, Radiant Skin, and a Happy Gut

 Lost Empire Herbs Elderberry Powder is a 64:1 extraction ratio grown in Austria.
-It has also contains a minimum Anthocyanin content of 13%.
+It also contains a minimum Anthocyanin content of 13%.

 Our Elderberry is extracted using a Holistic Membrane process.
-This enriches the anthocyanins and polyphenols and other micro and macronutrients.
+This enriches the anthocyanins and polyphenols, and other micro and macronutrients.

 Compared to a standardized ethanol extract, the membrane-enriched compound has…

-• 130x more Folic Acid (for optimal digestion)
+• 130x more Folate (for optimal digestion)

 • 14x more Zinc (immune support)

 • 50x more Calcium (bone formation, muscle contraction)